AlynMing/flix-5/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes

-I had an issue where I was getting an unexpected nil error.
-After some debugging, I found that the root cause was an incorrect API url.
+I had an unexpected nil error when rendering the movie grid, due to an incorrect API url.

 ---

 ## Flix Part 1